About this curriculum

 Phase 3.

 A final part of the English writing journey is where the writing is highly scaffolded by the teacher.
 Teachers adopt a ‘writer’s voice’ and explicitly model the choices writers make to directly impact the reader.
-At this point, 'boxing up' is usually used to support the writing of all children.
-Children are then able to innovate a new piece of writing having been taught to use the good examples throughout the learning process.
+At this point, the children are taught to plan their writing in a variety of ways from boxing up and flow charts to story mountains.
+Children are then able to innovate a new piece of writing having been taught to use the good examples (What A Good One Looks Like) throughout the learning process.
 Children are then taught and encouraged to edit their own work in order to make improvements.
-This is a vital part of the process involving ‘self-voice’ and self-assessment as well as peer-assessment.
+This is a vital part of the process involving ‘self-voice’ and self-assessment.
 Children are taught to edit for sense, punctuation, spelling, paragraphing, effective vocabulary choices.
+They then publish their writing in a final piece.
+This then takes its journey to the final destination for the audience.

 Spelling